Zeke-OS/zeke/src/vmem.md

 Virtual Memory in Zeke
 ======================

+Every process has its own master page table while L2 page tables are shared.
+Kernel has its own master page table too.
+Static/fixed entries are copied to all master page tables created.
+Process shares its master page table with its childs.

 ARM note: Only 4 kB pages are used so XN (Execute-Never) bit is always supported also for L2 pages.